ldjogo2/WebGL-Cube/README.md

-# STILL WORK IN PROGRESS
+# STILL WORK IN PROGRESS, Adding Interactive Mouse functionality to spin and move cube!!!

 # WebGL-Cube
 Toy program to render a cube using a perspective projection